srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

 Overview
 ********

-This application note shows how to use the E2 interface exposed by the srsRAN Project gNodeB and showcases its interoperability with third-party RIC frameworks.
+This application note shows how to use the E2 interface exposed by |project_name| gNodeB and showcases its interoperability with third-party RIC frameworks.
 For this purpose, we use `O-RAN Alliance <https://www.o-ran.org/>`_ compliant NearRT-RICs and xApps provided in `ORAN SC RIC <https://docs.o-ran-sc.org/en/latest/projects.html#near-realtime-ran-intelligent-controller-ric>`_ and `FlexRIC <https://gitlab.eurecom.fr/mosaic5g/flexric>`_ projects.

 Our E2 interface implementation is based on the following O-RAN technical specifications: